SizeDrip/Past-Projects/TIPS/Project_Report_and_Readme.md

 The pipeline is managed by LangGraph.
 At each stage, a specialized LangChain agent performs one responsibility:

 1. **Resume Analysis Agent**
-   - Ingests the resume.
+   - Ingests the resume
-   - Retrieves and summarizes the candidate's key skills and projects.
+   - Retrieves and summarizes the candidate's key skills and projects
 2. **Company Research Agent**
-   - Ingests and cleans the job description.
+   - Ingests and cleans the job description
-   - Retrieves the most relevant technical requirements.
+   - Retrieves the most relevant technical requirements
-   - Uses Tavily web search to gather company information.
+   - Uses Tavily web search to gather company information
-   - Produces a structured company profile.
+   - Produces a structured company profile
 3. **Technical Question Generation Agent**
-   - Combines the resume analysis, job requirements, and company profile.
+   - Combines the resume analysis, job requirements, and company profile
-   - Generates role-specific technical and behavioral questions, answers, and rationales.
+   - Generates role-specific technical and behavioral questions, answers, and rationales
 4. **Report Formatter / Exporter**
-   - Combines the outputs into a styled PDF report.
+   - Combines the outputs into a styled PDF report

 ```mermaid
 flowchart TD